meltano/meltano/docs/src/docs/overview.md

 - _Most implementations of SFDC, and to a lesser degree Zuora, require custom fields.
 You will likely need to edit the transformations to map to your custom fields._
 - _The sample Zuora python scripts have been written to support GitLab's Zuora implementation.
 This includes a workaround to handle some subscriptions that should have been created as a single subscription._

+## Interfaces

+As far as how you will interface with the various parts of Meltano, they are as follows:

+- Collections, Extract, Load, Transform: CLI
+- Designs: Superset or Plotly
+- Notebook: Jupyter
+- Orchestrate: Airflow

+In addition, please note that Transform also has a viewer.

 ## Meltano CLI

 Meltano provides a CLI to kickstart and help you manage the configuration and orchestration of all the components in the [Data Lifecycle].